Fuel Cost Calculator guide

 The formula in plain language

 In plain language: The calculator divides trip miles by miles per gallon to estimate gallons needed, then multiplies gallons by the price per gallon.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer

-• Gallons needed shows how much fuel the trip uses at the entered MPG.
+• Gallons needed shows how many gallons the trip uses at the MPG you entered.

 Common mistakes to avoid